julianoaperes/cy.playground/README.md

 CHECKBOXES

+Todos os checkboxes deveriam ter o atributo "value=valor".
+Abrir bug se não encontrar.

-Caso esteja oculto:
+Caso esteja oculto, tente usar a label

 cy.get('label[for="javascript"]').click();

 Caso preciser forçar

-    cy.get('input'="value="1"").click(force:true)
+    cy.get('input[value="1"]').click({force:true})

 Caso esteja visível e não precise forçar

-    cy.get('input'="value="1"").click()
+    cy.get('input[value="1"]').click()

+Tente utilizer o parent()

+It selects the parent element of the currently selected element.
+In this context, it finds the parent of the label[for="rust"] element, which might be a <div> or some other container element surrounding the label and input.

+    cy.get('label[for="rust"]').parent().click();

-Caso tenha inumeras opções de checkboxes, use "const langs"
+Caso tenha inumeras opções de checkboxes, use listas [] arrays

-In JavaScript, const langs is typically used to declare a constant variable named langs.
+In JavaScript, const name is typically used to declare a constant variable named langs.
 This variable is often used to hold data, such as an array or an object representing a set of languages or language-related data.

 For example: